soundio/sequence-json/README.md

 ## interpretation (object)

-The optional interpret object contains meta information not directly needed to render the music as sound, but required to render music as notation.
+The optional interpret object contains meta information not necessarily needed to render music as sound, but required to render music as notation.
 A good renderer should be capable of making intelligent guesses as to how to interpret Music JSON as notation and none of these properties are required.

     {
-        "time_signature": "4/4",
+        "meter": [4, 4],
         "key": "C",
         "transpose": 0
     }